Central nervous system tumors (tumors of the brain and spine) are the second most common cancer in children – second only to leukemia.

 Our blessing came with the news that the tumor was benign with a favorable prognosis.
 Surgery was performed immediately to alleviate the complications which were caused by the tumor.

-Three years later, Kevin continues to do well and will be followed by MRI yearly.
+Seven years later, Kevin continues to do well and will be followed by MRI yearly.
 Our visits to oncology have opened our eyes to another world.

 We all know of someone touched by cancer, however, until you spend a day in their world, you never truly understand.
 We now give extra hugs, say many prayers, and cherish every wonderfully simple thing that our kids accomplish every day.